saipavan2702/killermacha/Ed/Dev/Next.js🌱.md

 Metadata is an API provided by nextjs.
 We can create page lvl metadata and page lvl metadata an overwrite root lvl as it is read downwards.

-For title metadata we can customize for various situations and scenarios by giving it some props.
+For title metadata we can customise for various situations and scenarios by giving it some props.

 ```tsx
 import {Metadata} from "next"